cakephp/docs/en/appendices/orm-migration.rst

 You may have noticed that table classes have a pluralized name.
 In addition to tables having pluralized names, associations are also referred to in the plural form.
-This is in contrast to Model where names and associations were singular.
-There were a few reasons for this change:
+This is in contrast to ``Model`` where class names and association aliases were singular.
+There are a few reasons for this change:

 * Table classes represent **collections** of data, not single rows.
 * Associations link tables together, describing the relations between many things.

-While the conventions for table objects are to always use plural forms, your entities will have their association properties populated based on the association type.
+While the conventions for table objects are to always use plural forms, your entity association properties will be populated based on the association type.

 .. note::

-    BelongsTo and HasOne associations will use the singular form, while HasMany and BelongsToMany (HABTM) will use plural forms.
+    BelongsTo and HasOne associations will use the singular form in entity properties, while HasMany and BelongsToMany (HABTM) will use plural forms.

 The convention change for table objects is most apparent when building queries.
 Instead of expressing queries like::